DeshnaBera/gh-tf-aws-s3/README.md

 ## Workflow

-1. **Terraform Configuration**: The `terraform` directory contains the configuration files to create the S3 bucket and configure it for static website hosting.
+1. **Terraform Configuration**: The `main.tf` contains the configuration files to create the S3 bucket and configure it for static website hosting.
 This includes setting up the bucket policy and enabling website hosting.
 2. **GitHub Actions**: The workflow file (`apply.yml`) in the `.github/workflows` directory automates the process of deploying the static website to S3.
 It uses the AWS credentials stored as GitHub Secrets to authenticate and upload the website files.

 ## Summary